-Perform all work and operations necessary to accomplish final clean-up as specified in the first paragraph of Subsection 105.12; to move personnel, equipment, supplies, and incidentals from the project site; to remove all offices, buildings, and other facilities that were necessary for performing the work; and to accomplish all other work that must be performed, including costs that must be incurred, after acceptable completion of construction operations on the project.
+Perform all work and operations necessary to accomplish Final Cleaning-Up as specified in Subsection 104.05; to move personnel, equipment, supplies, and incidentals from the project site; to remove all offices, buildings, and other facilities that were necessary for performing the work; and to accomplish all other work that must be performed, including costs that must be incurred, after acceptable completion of construction operations on the project.

-Bid an amount for Demobilization that is a minimum of \$1,000 and is a minimum of 1.5 percent of the sum of the total amounts bid for all other items in the Bid Proposal, excluding Mobilization, Demobilization, and contingent amounts established for adjustments and incentives.
-The Department will automatically adjust any Bid Proposal that is less than this amount up to the greater of \$1,000 or 1.5 percent to compare Bid Proposals and award the Contract.
-The Department will award a Contract for the actual amount bid when the amount bid for demobilization exceeds \$1,000 and 1.5 percent, or the Department will award the Contract for the adjusted bid amount when the amount bid for demobilization is less than the minimum of \$1,000 or less than 1.5 percent of the sum of the total amounts bid for all other items in the Bid Proposal, excluding Mobilization, Demobilization, and contingent amounts established for adjustments and incentives.
+Bid an amount for Demobilization that is a minimum of \$1,000 or 1.5 percent of the sum of the total amounts bid for all other items in the Bid Proposal, excluding Mobilization, Demobilization, and contingent amounts established for adjustments and incentives.
+The Department will automatically adjust any Bid Proposal that is less than this amount up to \$1,000 or 1.5 percent to compare Bid Proposals and award the Contract.
+The Department will award a Contract for the actual amount bid when the amount bid for demobilization exceeds 1.5 percent, or the Department will award the Contract for the adjusted bid amount when the amount bid for demobilization is less than the minimum of \$1,000 or less than 1.5 percent of the sum of the total amounts bid for all other items in the Bid Proposal, excluding Mobilization, Demobilization, and contingent amounts established for adjustments and incentives.